 - It is a good idea to completely clean your car after a long workday.
 If you don’t have enough time, then try not to let any of your family members get in the car.

 - After each ride, if it is possible, cleanse the passenger seat with alcoholic sprays.
 This way you both protect the next passenger and you.

 - If it is possible, separate the driver’s seat with other seats and ask the passengers to take place in back seats not front.

 - If you are going to help the rider with the baggage, try to keep the distance as much as possible.

 Of course, everyone knows better how to be protected but we tried to mention some of the most important and easily forgotten tips.
 If there are any other ways you feel can be helpful, add them to your daily ‘to do’ list.

-After more than a year living with COVID, we all get used to it and more people are trying to use protection tips as more number of people are infected with this virus.
+After more than a year living with COVID, we all get used to it and more people are trying to use protection tips as more people are infected by this virus.
 Note that only worrying about this issue doesn’t work at all and you can’t lockdown you and your family for it.
 All you need to do is to protect you and your riders during trips.
 Hopefully, the number of people getting back to the private hire drivers is increasing and you can be more hopeful for the future of this career.